manroygood/roy-goodman/content/post/how-to-latex/index.md

 #### Fixing outdated things about $\LaTeX$

-* **csquotes** is a sophisticated package for handling quotes.
+* **csquotes** is a sophisticated package for handling quotes that does lots of things.
 I use it to do one thing.
-In order to get nice curly quotation marks like "Happy birthday!" you have to write ``` ``Happy Birthday''  ```  with two single left-hand quotes on the left and two single right-hand quotes on the right.
+In order to get nice curly quotation marks like "Happy birthday!" in $\LaTeX$ you have to write ``` ``Happy Birthday''  ```  with two single left-hand quotes on the left and two single right-hand quotes on the right.
 The package allows you to use plain old straight quotes like ``` "Happy Birthday" ``` and still get curly quotes.

   ```latex
   \usepackage{csquotes}